 Unless you are jumping straight into a new job (and paycheque!), it is unwise to just up-and-quit your current job.
-If you are looking at a period of job-searching, time off or freelancing it is smart to have enough savings in the bank.
+If you are looking at a period of job-searching, time off or freelancing, it is smart to have enough savings in the bank.
 Savings help a lot when you need to get a car or something else.
-In fact, you should start researching what CPP is so you can get a better idea if you need it or not.
+In fact, you should start researching what CPP is so you can get a better idea of whether you need it or not.
 Fast payday loans are great, but not when you don't have income coming in.
 So focus on savings at this stage.

 Clear all debts

-With a proper plan, credit card or other debts don’t have to be a cause of stress.
+With a proper plan, credit cards or other debts don’t have to be a cause of stress.
 Without a stable income, however, debts can soon become overwhelming and negatively impact your credit score and financial situation for a long time to come.
 For this reason, Mint advises that people completely pay off any and all debts which they may have incurred before going forth and exiting from their current jobs.

 Cut down your spending

 Even with a big chunk of savings in the bank, now is not the time to splash the cash.
 While in-between jobs, spending should be limited to necessities.
 Think of it this way: six months’ worth of savings is a lot less if you cook at home rather than at a restaurant for every meal!
 Besides, you can treat yourself when you do get that new job and it will be so worth it!
 Furthermore, cutting down on expenses allows you to put money into other important things such as building a college fund for your child.

 There are probably a lot of perks at your current job that you won’t be taking with you.
 Whether it is healthcare, a gym membership, or retirement fund contributions, you should make the most of these while you can.

 While you’re doing that, you should consider how these will be covered once you resign.
 Will you be paying for your own gym membership?
 Can you afford the healthcare cover you require?
 These all need a lot of research, but for now, you may as well use any and all work perks while you can!